sahib/misc/performance/1_intro.rst

     It will be a long journey and this is workshop will be only a step on the journey.
     Very many different languages, OS (Python, Go) and many different applications (SQL - 90%: just add an index) that cannot all be covered.

+    Example: If an application starts slow, then do you know what happens on startup?
+    Maybe not - but it's important to take the right decisions.

 ----